Welcome to today's edition of the Rush 24-7 podcast.

 Stenny Hoyer voted to oppose raising the debt ceiling.

-Nancy Pelosi, a woman who did her best in the uh in the previous uh four years to r uh run up as much debt as possible.
+Nancy Pelosi, a woman who did her best in the previous four years to run up as much debt as possible, Nancy Pelosi voted to oppose raising the debt ceiling.

-And it's it's amazing this.
+And it's amazing this.

 I don't know, has it happened yet?